aanol-basnet/decibel/README.md

 # DECIBEL — Music Downloader

 A minimal, self-hosted music downloader with a browser-based UI.
-Search artists, albums, and songs via YouTube Music and download them as MP3s — with full metadata, album art, and per-album folders.
+Browse and download music from YouTube Music as MP3s — with full metadata, album art, and per-album folders.
+Optionally connect your YouTube Music account to get personalized recommendations, your subscribed artists, and your playlists.

 ---